HarryRybacki/rust_developer/hw08_tokio_rewrite/README.md

 ### Database Integration:

 - [X] Choose a database framework like **sqlx**, diesel, or any other of your preference to integrate into the server for data persistence.

+PICK UP HERE -- NEXT STEP IS TO LET A CLIENT REGISTER ITSELF WITH THE SERVER -- ADD A REGISTER COMMAND?

-- [ ] Design the database to store chat messages and user data effectively.
+- [X] Design the database to store chat messages and user data effectively.

 ### User Identification:
-- [ ] Implement a mechanism for clients to identify themselves to the server.
+- [X] Implement a mechanism for clients to identify themselves to the server.
 This can range from a simple identifier to a more secure authentication process, depending on your preference and the complexity you wish to introduce.
-- [ ] Ensure that the identification process is seamlessly integrated into the asynchronous workflow of the client-server communication.
+- [X] Ensure that the identification process is seamlessly integrated into the asynchronous workflow of the client-server communication.

 ### Security Considerations:
-- [ ] While focusing on the asynchronous model and database integration, keep in mind basic security practices for user identification and data storage.
+- [X] While focusing on the asynchronous model and database integration, keep in mind basic security practices for user identification and data storage.
-- [ ] Decide on the level of security you want to implement at this stage and ensure it is appropriately documented.
+- [X] Decide on the level of security you want to implement at this stage and ensure it is appropriately documented.

 ### Refactoring for Asynchronous and Database Functionality:

-- [ ] Thoroughly test all functionalities to ensure they work as expected in the new asynchronous setup.
+- [X] Thoroughly test all functionalities to ensure they work as expected in the new asynchronous setup.
-- [ ] Ensure the server's interactions with the database are efficient and error-handled correctly.
+- [X] Ensure the server's interactions with the database are efficient and error-handled correctly.

 ### Documentation and Comments:

-- [ ] Update your README.md to reflect the shift to asynchronous programming and the introduction of database functionality.
+- [X] Update your README.md to reflect the shift to asynchronous programming and the introduction of database functionality.
 Document how to set up and run the modified application, especially any new requirements for the database setup.

-### Questions:
-n/a

-### Class Notes:
-n/a

-### Reflections for Lukáš and self:

-#### Async
+### Async Notes
 1. Futures leverage userspace threads
 1. Async fns can be thought to run in zero to n 'chunks' where n is the number of .await(s)
 1. .await(s) are called on a Future(s) within an async fn blocks.
 They yield execution of that function back up the stack, allowing the Executor to let other Futures progress.
 The original await() call will periodically check (bts) if the Future is complete.
 If at that time the future is complete, the async function block continues executing.